Climate and Average Weather Year Round in Kingston Canada

 The average hourly wind speed in Kingston experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.4 months, from October 27 to April 9, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is January 31, with an average hourly wind speed of 10.1 miles per hour.
+The windiest month of the year in Kingston is January, with an average hourly wind speed of 10.0 miles per hour.

 The calmer time of year lasts for 6.5 months, from April 9 to October 27.
-The calmest day of the year is June 19, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Kingston is June, with an average hourly wind speed of 5.4 miles per hour.

 The predominant average hourly wind direction in Kingston varies throughout the year.